Soccer Bowl '83

 Soccer Bowl '83 was the 17th edition of the Soccer Bowl, the championship match of North American Soccer League (NASL), which took place on October 1, 1983.
-It was the final match of the 1983 North American Soccer League playoffs and was contested by the Tulsa Roughnecks and the Toronto Blizzard at BC Place Stadium in Vancouver, British Columbia.
+It was the final match of the 1983 North American Soccer League playoffs and was contested by the Tulsa Roughnecks and the Toronto Blizzard at the Stadium at BC Place in Vancouver, British Columbia.

 Background

 Tulsa Roughnecks

-The Tulsa Roughnecks won the Southern Division with a 17-13 record and a total of 145 points.
+The Tulsa Roughnecks won the Southern Division with a 17–13 record and a total of 145 points.
 They dispatched the Fort Lauderdale Strikers in the quarterfinals with a two-game sweep.
 By virtue of their two games to one victory In the semifinals against the Montreal Manic, the Roughnecks advanced to the Soccer Bowl for the first time in franchise history.

 Toronto Blizzard

-The Toronto Blizzard qualified for the playoffs as a wild card by finishing third in the Eastern Division with a 16-14 record and a total of 135 points.
+The Toronto Blizzard qualified for the playoffs as a wild card by finishing third in the Eastern Division with a 16–14 record and a total of 135 points.
 In the quarterfinals they were the upset-winner over the Western Division champion Vancouver Whitecaps by two games to one.
 Vancouver had only lost 6 matches all season.
 The Blizzard pulled off a second upset in their semifinal match-up by sweeping the Golden Bay Earthquakes in two games, and earning their second ever trip to the Soccer Bowl.